ntoll/being_together/README.md

-# Being Together
+# On Being Together

 A poetic expression of being together in a specific "place" (such as a software project).

+Sadly, in such divided times, folks may need reminding of an alternative way of being together based on mutual respect, tolerance and compassion.
+Without such things wonderfully diverse and rich groups of people cannot come together.

-Not a code of conduct, but like a code of conduct.
+It's not a code of conduct, but like a code of conduct.

 ```
-Together, when things go wrong,
+When working together or if things go wrong,
 we acknowledge and work through differences.
 In so doing, we transform and enlarge each other.